Common Name: French tarragon

 Susceptible to root rot in moist soils, particularly poorly drained ones.
 French tarragon does not always survive St. Louis winters, and wet soils in winter is a common cause of plant demise.

-French tarragon is a culinary herb that is primarily grown in herb gardens.
+Wild tarragon is an aromatic herb that is primarily grown in herb gardens.
 It also may be effectively grown in containers or window boxes.
-It rarely flowers and is generally not considered suitable for borders or other ornamental plantings.
+It is generally not considered suitable for borders or other ornamental plantings.